 Real Life Writes the Plot: Pot of Greed was used during nearly every episode of the first two seasons.
 Then it was banned in real life, and the duelists in the show stopped using it too.

-"The Reason You Suck" Speech: Juudai gets his share of these having to do with his lack of serious motivation, first from Edo, then Saiou/Sartorious, then constantly in Season 3 until he goes over the edge.
+"The Reason You Suck" Speech: Jaden gets his share of these having to do with his lack of serious motivation, first from Edo, then Sartorious, then constantly in Season 3 until he goes over the edge.

 His duel with Brron is full of them, mostly from his friends.